The church stage lighting setup makes a statement about the overall ambiance and worship service experience.

 You can now determine the source once you’ve figured out what type of light you need.

 LEDs are bright, energy-efficient, and can produce excellent colors.
-Quality white-source LEDs can work just as great as a conventional lamp.
+Quality white-source LEDs can work just as well as a conventional lamp.
 However, they wouldn’t be as needed, mainly if you only use the lighting system a few hours a week.

 You can use arc lamps for applications that need intense brightness.
 When placed inside moving lights, they can be super bright.
 However, they are also expensive to replace.